 It is important that the proper lubricant is used in the transaxle to assure optimum transaxle performance.
-Use only manufacturers recommended transmission fluid, refer to Fluids, Lubricants and Genuine Parts for correct fluid type.
-It is important that the transmission fluid be maintained at the prescribed level using the recommended fluid.
+Use only the manufacturer's recommended transmission fluid which has been formulated with special metal to metal friction coefficient additives to provide the proper steel belt traction on the drive and driven pulleys.
+Refer to Fluids, Lubricants and Genuine Parts for correct fluid type.

-Using a transmission fluid other than the manufacturers recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder.
-Using a transmission fluid other than the manufacturers recommended fluid will result in more frequent fluid and filter changes.
+Using a transmission fluid other than the manufacturers recommended fluid will cause belt slip and result in a complete transmission failure!
 Refer to Fluids, Lubricants and Genuine Parts for correct fluid type.